desec-io/desec-stack/README.md

 Storage
 -------
 All important data is stored in the databases managed by the `db*` containers.
-They use Docker volumes which, by default, reside in `/var/lib/docker/volumes/desecstack_{dbapi,dblord,dbmaster}_mysql`.
+They use Docker volumes which, by default, reside in `/var/lib/docker/volumes/desec-stack_{dbapi_postgres,dblord_mysql,dbmaster_mysql}`.
 This is the location you will want to back up.
-(Be sure to follow standard MySQL backup practices, i.e. make sure things are consistent.)
+(Be sure to follow standard MySQL/Postgres backup practices, i.e. make sure things are consistent.)

 API Versions and Roadmap
 ------------------------